MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/performance-tuning/Section_11.0-SoftwareDefinedNetworking.md

 ## Hyper-V Host Networking

-The guidance provided in the [Hyper-V network I/O performance](#netio) section of the    [Performance Tuning for Hyper-V Servers](./Section_13.0-performance-tuning-for-hyper-v-servers.md) guide is applicable when SDN is used, however this section covers additonal guidelines that must be followed to ensure the best performance when using SDN.
+The guidance provided in the [Hyper-V network I/O performance](#netio) section of the    [Performance Tuning for Hyper-V Servers](./Section_13.0-performance-tuning-for-hyper-v-servers.md) guide is applicable when SDN is used, however this section covers additional guidelines that must be followed to ensure the best performance when using SDN.

 ### Physical Network Adapter (NIC) Teaming

 For best performance and fail-over capabilities, it is recommended that you configure the physical network adapters to be teamed.
 When using SDN you must create the team with Switch Embedded Teaming (SET).

 The optimal number of team members is two as virtualized traffic will be spread across both of the team members for both inbound and outbound directions.
-You can have more than two team members, however inbound traffic will be spread over at most two of the adapters.
+You can have more than two team members; however inbound traffic will be spread over at most two of the adapters.
 Outbound traffic will always be spread across all adapters if the default of dynamic load balancing remains configured on the virtual switch.

 ### Encapsulation Offloads

 SDN relies on encapsulation of packets to to virtualize the network.
-For optimal performance it is important that the network adapter supports hardware offload for the encapsulation format that is used.
+For optimal performance, it is important that the network adapter supports hardware offload for the encapsulation format that is used.
 There is no significant performance benefit of one encapsulation format over another.
 The default encapsulation format when the network controller is used is VXLAN.

-You can determine which encapsulation format is being used through the network controller with the following powershell cmdlet:
+You can determine which encapsulation format is being used through the network controller with the following PowerShell cmdlet:

     (Get-NetworkControllerVirtualNetworkConfiguration -connectionuri $uri).properties.networkvirtualizationprotocol

 For best performance, if VXLAN is returned then you must make sure your physical network adapters support VXLAN task offload.
-If NVGRE is returned then your physical network adapters must support NVGRE task offload.
+If NVGRE is returned, then your physical network adapters must support NVGRE task offload.

 ### MTU